rmat112/Amazon_Vine_Analysis/README.md

 17. 'Amazon_Reviews_ETL' Google Colab Notebook was exported as an ipynb file, and available for review here: [Amazon_Reviews_ETL.ipynb](https://github.com/rmat112/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb)

 ### Analysis - Section 2
-In this section we worked on determining if there is bias towards reviews that were written as part of the Vine program.
+In this section I worked on determining if there is bias towards reviews that were written as part of the Vine program.
 This task was completed by using PySpark.
 1. A Google Colab notebook called Vine_Review_Analysis was created and used to extract the furniture dataset
 2. Vine_table (from section 1) was recreated
 3. The data in Vine_table is filtered to create a DataFrame where there are 20 or more total votes